 Then the Sakyamuni took a seat opposite his father, and the king gazed eagerly at his son.
 He longed to call him by his name, but he dared not.
 "Siddhattha," he exclaimed silently in his heart, "Siddhattha, come back to thine aged father and be his son again!"
 But seeing the determination of his son, he suppressed his sentiments, and desolation overcame him.
+7

-Thus the king sat face to face with his son, rejoicing in his sadnes with his rejoicing.
+Thus the king sat face to face with his son, rejoicing in his sadness and sad in his rejoicing.
 Well might he be proud of his son, but his pride broke down at the idea that his great son would never be his heir.
-8
+8 place a greater one than Siddhattha; he will receive the Buddha, the teacher of truth, the preacher of righteousness, and the peace of Nirvāna will enter into his heart."
+10